-The Simpsons: the cultural juggernaut which 1. defined the 1990s, 2. raised me almost as much as my family did, and 3. still refuses to die already.
+The Simpsons: the cultural juggernaut which defined the 1990s and raised many of us almost as much as our families did.
+And oh good god it’s still on the air, a mainstay in the TV schedules just like the unfunny comics in the back of the newspaper.
 Nonetheless, its highlights are among the greatest popular art of the 20th century, and here they are.

 5 Brief Honourable Mentions